Copy a blob from a source object URL with JavaScript

 These methods are preferred for scenarios where you want to move data into a storage account and have a URL for the source object.

-For large objects, you may choose to work with individual blocks.
+For large objects, you might choose to work with individual blocks.
 The following method wraps the Put Block From URL REST API operation.
 This method creates a new block to be committed as part of a blob where the contents are read from a source URL:

 Copy a blob from a source within Azure